Ultimate Reader Success Story to Japan

 Kyoto

-We took the Shinkansen from Tokyo Station to Kyoto Station using our JR pass.
+Using our JR pass, we took the Shinkansen from Tokyo Station to Kyoto Station.
 Depending on your travels, it may be less expensive to fly between cities in Japan, but then you miss the experience of riding a bullet train across the country (we saw Mt.
 Fuji!) and exploring some of the shops and food offerings in the main train stations…they are a wonder!

-Then, we took the subway to our hotel at Hyatt Place Kyoto, conveniently located above a subway stop.
-Kyoto’s transportation system is less extensive than the one in Tokyo, and we used busses to reach some Kyoto locations, but every trip started with a subway ride, and the Hyatt Place location was a convenient starting point.
+Then, we took the subway to our hotel, Hyatt Place Kyoto, conveniently located above a subway stop.
+Kyoto’s transportation system is less extensive than the one in Tokyo, and we used buses to reach some Kyoto locations, but every trip started with a subway ride, and the Hyatt Place location was a convenient starting point.

-It was helpful that the hotel provided a similar assortment of amenities as our hotel in Tokyo (slippers and pajamas seem to be common amenities in Japan).
+It was helpful that the hotel provided a similar assortment of amenities to our Tokyo hotel (slippers and pajamas seem to be common amenities in Japan).
 When booking, Hyatt Place Kyoto was a Category 4 hotel.
 It was peak season, which meant 18k per night.
 I transferred 108k UR points from Chase to Hyatt to cover our 6-night stay; the actual cost $0.

-Midway through our stay, the downgrade of the hotel to a category 3 became effective, and I was told to expect 9k points credited back to my account.
+Midway through our stay, the hotel’s downgrade to category 3 became effective, and I was told to expect 9k points credited back to my account.
 The hotel is new, tastefully decorated, and includes a generous breakfast buffet with Japanese and Western offerings.

 The layout of the room made it a bit easier for 3 adults to move around than in our hotel in Tokyo.
 There was no view from our room, which was a bit of a disappointment after the great view from our Tokyo hotel.
 The breakfast buffet, though good, also didn’t measure up to the one provided at the Tokyo hotel, which was so good that it would be hard for any hotel to top.

 This was my first stay at a Hyatt, and it won’t be my last.
-We walked past the Park Hyatt Kyoto during our tour; the location is fabulous if you’d like to try to fit that into your plans.
+During our tour, we walked past the Park Hyatt Kyoto; the location is fabulous if you’d like to incorporate that into your plans.

-We used our Kyoto hotel as a base to explore not only Kyoto but also Osaka and Himeji.
+We used our Kyoto hotel as a base to explore Kyoto, Osaka, and Himeji.
 Both cities can be easily reached by train for day trips.
 In Kyoto, we visited:

 • Sakura illuminations at Nijo Castle